1. Introduction

 Apple App Attest can return a development attestation for development.

-If you want to accept a development attestation, you need to DCAttestationDataVerifier#setProduction
+If you want to accept a development attestation, you need to DCAttestationDataVerifier#setProduction false.

 // Client properties